Mike McGlinchey, OT, Notre Dame

 Connor Williams*, OT, Texas

 Height: 6-6.
 Weight: 290.
 Projected 40 Time: 5.10.
 Projected Round (2018): 3-4.
-11/11/17: Unfortunately, Williams is out indefinitely.
+1/6/18: Williams returned to play in the final couple of games of 2017 before shutting it down to prepare for the 2018 NFL Draft and decided to skip his bowl game.
+He missed seven games of the 2017 season.
 Midway through the first half against USC, he went down with a torn knee meniscus and strained ligaments.
-It is unclear how long Williams will be out, and Texas hasn't ruled out him returning next season.

-As we reported in the Hot Press, Williams has been receiving some mid-round grades from evaluators this season.
-The main issue that sources say is hurting Williams is a lack of strength.
+As we reported in the Hot Press, Williams was receiving some mid-round grades from evaluators this season.
+The main issue that sources said was hurting Williams is a lack of strength.
 One AFC team in need of tackle help said they gave him a late third-round, early fourth-round grade.

 I spoke with a NFC general manager who scouted Williams in person this season, and they were disappointed in Williams overall.
 They felt Williams lacked strength and thought him overhyped.
-This NFC general manager said he thought Williams was a fourth-rounder.
+This NFC general manager said they thought Williams was a fourth-rounder.
 Williams had a disappointing season opener against Maryland, getting flagged for numerous holds, including some that canceled out big plays for his team.
 He allowed some pressures and hits, too.
-Williams has some athletic ability.
+Williams has some athletic ability, and some evaluators feel he should move inside to guard.

 9/1/17: Williams broke into the starting lineup at left tackle as a freshman for the Longhorns in 2015 and locked down the position.
 He improved as a sophomore as he was a steady pass protector and consistent run blocker.
 Williams has good length, quickness and athleticism.
 He needed to add more power, and he is supposedly up to 315 pounds entering the 2017 season.
 Scouting sources say that at this point, they see Williams as a first-round offensive tackle.